biocatchltd/yellowbox/docs/extras/rabbitmq.rst

     A service that runs a rabbitmq queue.
 Inherits from :class:`~subclasses.SingleContainerService`.
 Usable with :class:`~subclasses.RunMixin`.

-    :param docker_client: The docker client to used to pull and create the Postgresql container.
+    :param docker_client: The docker client to used to pull and create the RabbitMQ container.
     :type docker_client: :class:`docker.DockerClient<docker.client.DockerClient>`

     :param str image: The image name to create a container of.